 Holding on or Letting Go

 With advanced healthcare technology, seniors’ lives are prolonged in good ways and bad ways.
 Yes, a longer life is appealing to all of us.
 But seniors who might have to undergo prolonged life in the dying process may have to do it under dire circumstances.
 Especially if seniors are too incapacitated to communicate their dying process preferences, families who want to hold on to their loved ones may order their increased treatment.
 This treatment might be invasive, inhumane and even deadly.

 Families must have serious conversations about hospice treatment or palliative care with their elderly loved ones.
 They must also come to a consensus about the decisions they make.
 These decisions should be accurately communicated with healthcare providers who will be in charge of treatment during the dying process.
 With assured direction no matter what may happen as a senior loved one dies, families will be able to focus on their quality time with the senior instead of bickering over their treatment.
 Most importantly, knowing when to hold on or to let go can give seniors the most comfortable, peaceful passing possible.

 A senior loved one passing away may have lived a life to contentment and may have no further wishes before they die.
 But asking your senior loved one if they do can mean the entire world to them.
 Discover the priorities of your elder as they near the end of their lives to see if you can make their wishes possible.
 They might request a final treat, like their favorite meal or a visit to the ocean.
 They might want to find a lost connection and make amends.
 They also might want to update their will.
 While you have the chance to communicate with a dying loved one, be accepting, realistic and willing to execute their final wishes.

 You are not Alone

-“End-of-Life Peace of Mind: Family Tools for Hospice,” by Michelle Mendoza and updated by Michelle Flores, Amada Blog contributors.
+“End-of-Life Peace of Mind: Family Tools for Hospice,” written by Michelle Mendoza and updated by Michelle Flores, Amada Blog contributors.